hpwit/I2SClocklessLedDriver/README.md

 If all the strips of the first example are of the same size, then the 2 examples are the doing exactly the same.
 Hence when using strips of different lengths we cannot put them in a  big array ? **FALSE**.
 You cant create a large array when using `NUM_LED_PER_STRIP` being the largest of `number_of_leds`.
 Of course you array woul be larger than you actual numbre of leds but we can do with the lost of space.

-### OK, but what is the link between arry of strips and this driver ?
+### OK, but what is the link between an array of strips and this driver ?
 Here is how we would declare the 4 strips in of our example:
 ```C
 CRGB leds[4*NUM_LED_PER_STRIPS];